🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Serial.println(label);

-Deploy to Swan
+Deploy to Your MCU

-The final step is to upload the program to your Swan, open the serial monitor, perform some gestures, and see some inferences.
+Once you've done so, open the serial monitor, perform some gestures, and see some inferences.
 The sample above performs continuous classification every few seconds, so you will see a steady stream of output in the monitor.

 (DSP: 37 ms., Classification: 0 ms., Anomaly: 0 ms.)